lwriedt/lwriedt.github.io/AI_Definition.md

 One of the key features of AI systems is that the systems are *trained* and not *programmed*.

-Most computer programs in today's IT systems are using a *determanistic* programming model.
+Most computer programs in today's IT systems are using a *deterministic* programming model.
 This model is designed to execute fixed rules and will always deliver the same response to the same input.
 The IT programmer has decided what kind of input, the system can deal with, and what output it will generate.

+> Example of deterministic programming:
+>
-Determanistic programming is for example "IF 2 = 2 THEN PRINT "We are still ok" OR ELSE PRINT "We are now in post-truth land"
+> "IF 2 = 2 THEN PRINT "We are still ok" OR ELSE PRINT "We are now in post-truth land"

 Machine Learning, on the other hand, is *probabilistic*.
 It idenfities a known or unknown situation and responds based on statistical weighting, not using any fixed rules.

+> Example of probabilistic programming:
+>
-Probabilistic programming is for example "If the chance of this scan shows cancer is 0.95 (where 0 is absolutely not and 1 is absolutely for sure), then move paitent to next treatment stage".
+> "If the chance of this scan shows cancer is 0.95 or more (where 0 is absolutely not and 1 is absolutely for sure), then move patient to next treatment stage".

 A Machine Learning system is *trained*, not *programmed*.
-This requires large amounts of representitive training data, and data for verification afterwards that the training results in the desired behaviour.
+This requires large amounts of representative training data, and data for verification afterwards to ensure, that the training results in the desired behaviour.

 Systems based on probabilistic models are powerful because it can deal with unexpected or unknown input without any IT programmer figuring out in advance how the system should respond.